theresiavr/relevance-aware-item-fairness-measures-recsys/README.md

 keywords = {Item fairness, individual fairness, fairness measures, evaluation measures, recommender systems}
 }
 ```
+# License and Terms of Usage
+The code is usable under the MIT License.
+Please note that RecBole may have different terms of usage (see [their page](https://github.com/RUCAIBox/RecBole) for updated information).

 # Datasets, Model Training, and Experiments
 Please refer to the [code repository of the SIGIR'24 paper](https://github.com/theresiavr/can-we-trust-recsys-fairness-evaluation) to find information on dataset downloads, model training, and the experiment code for the conference paper.